- Community Assessment of Military Transitions

-- We’ll be keeping the sessions fairly short (under two hours) and will be offering flexible scheduling for participants to make it as convenient as possible to be a part of our study.
+- We’ll be keeping the sessions fairly short (30-60 minutes) and will be offering flexible scheduling for participants to make it as convenient as possible to be a part of our study.

-- Participants will be paid $50 (in VISA gift cards) for their time.
+- Participants will be paid $25 (Visa gift card) for their time.

 Pre-doctoral Training in Primary Care